Dr Andrea Smith

 BA in English Literature (2:1).
 Open University, 2016.

 Dr Smith has two main interests: theatre and non-fiction prose.
-She teaches the undergraduate modules on theatre (Staging Scandal) and Shakespeare at the University, as well as modules relating to employability, such as Professional Practice, which includes journalism, writing for Public Relations and social media.
+She teaches the undergraduate modules on theatre and Shakespeare at the University, as well as modules relating to employability, such as Professional Practice, which includes journalism, writing for Public Relations and social media.
 In addition, she teaches the Writers in Residence module on the MA Creative and Critical Writing, helping students to work with organisations in the community.

 Dr Smith’s primary research interest is in audio productions of Shakespeare’s plays and other early modern dramas.
 She is keenly interested in how listening to these plays, rather than watching them, can help unlock their texts, both for a school/undergraduate audience and at a deeper level for research scholars.
 She is also interested in exploring what such productions might be able to tell us about the auditory experience of the original theatrical stagings and the primacy they placed on Shakespeare’s language.